Non-equilibrium critical scaling and universality in a quantum simulator: Discussion

 In this work, we have demonstrated the ability to identify, both numerically and experimentally, the dynamical critical point of a disorder-to-order phase transition in a 1D transverse-field Ising model.
-We have observed the non-equilibrium critical behaviour upon single and double quenches with up to 50 ions and extracted the universal scaling exponents.
-Demonstrating the universal scaling behaviour highlights the self-verification ability of the quantum simulators in a regime that is difficult to simulate in classical computers.
-While the decay of experimental spin-spin interactions deviates from the exact power-law models with $p<1$ (see SI Sec.~V.B), the resulting critical behaviour follows the latter models closely, a feature that is also reflected in the spin-spin correlation function (see SI Sec.~V C).
-Furthermore, we theoretically predict that the observed double-quench critical scaling is only the first in an infinite hierarchy of universal critical behaviours that emerge in a sequence of multiple quenches (SI Sec II.D), an exciting direction to investigate in the future.
+We have observed the non-equilibrium critical behavior upon single and double quenches with up to 50 ions and extracted the universal scaling exponents, which agrees with the predictions of numerical simulation of up to 25 spins.
+A high level of experimental control was achieved by realizing self-similar interaction matrices across different system sizes, which is essential for experimentally identifying and characterizing the critical points of a phase transition.
+While the decay of experimental spin-spin interactions deviates from the exact power-law models with $p<1$ (see SI Sec.~VII.B), the resulting universal critical behavior follows the latter models closely, a feature that is also reflected in the spin-spin correlation function (see SI Sec.~VII.C).
+Furthermore, we theoretically predict that the observed double-quench critical scaling is only the first in an infinite hierarchy of universal critical behaviors that emerge in a sequence of multiple quenches (SI Sec.~IV.D), an exciting direction to investigate in the future.
+Future work could also explore extensions of our spin-based trapped-ion simulator to non-equilibrium dynamics that include other degrees of freedom, such as phonons\cite{An2015}.